twrchtrwyth/pelican/content/linux_guide.md

 The `locate` command will search the system for a file name.
 It is not live: it uses its own database that is usually updated once a night or once a week (so it might not find new files).
 The `updatedb` command can be used to manually update the database. `locate` is much faster than `file`.

+### fzf

+Alternatively, install the fuzzy finder `fzf` from your distro's repositories and reap all of its wonderful benefits.
+With some simple configuration this also lets you search through your command history, which is hugely helpful.

 ---

 ## Determining file type